Lines: Vector Equation

 Cartesian Equation

-If a plane has the normal vector of and contains the point
+If a plane has the normal vector of

 , then the point-normal form of the equation of the plane is